LUMCMRI/mri_safety_cases/en_US/Ketenreconstructie/case.md

 ## Introduction

-**Medical request:** Patient (female, age 58, no other contra indications) underwent an operation on her middle ear in 2006.
-Requested MRI examination is a 3T scan of the brain.
+A patient (female, age 58, no other contra indications) underwent an operation on her middle ear in 2006.
+Now a 3T MRI scan of the brain is requested.
 ![](tuebingen.jpg)

 <br>